Surgery

 Side effects of brain surgery

-It can take some time to recover from brain surgery.
+It can take time to recover from brain surgery.
 You might have some side effects immediately after surgery.
 For example, weakness and dizziness.
 And some long term side effects such as problems with your speech.
+You can also feel very tired for some time afterwards.

 It can be upsetting to learn about these side effects.
 Talk to your doctor or clinical nurse specialist about what to expect after brain surgery.
 Ask them about the side effects you might have and the support that will be available to you.

-Read about the possible side effects of brain surgery
+Read about possible problems and recovery after brain tumour surgery

 The Dangoor Education logo.